Darlington (constituency): 2010–2024

 The Borough of Darlington wards of Bank Top, Central, Cockerton East, Cockerton West, College, Eastbourne, Faverdale, Harrowgate Hill, Haughton East, Haughton North, Haughton West, Hummersknott, Lascelles, Lingfield, Mowden, Northgate, North Road, Park East, Park West, and Pierremont.

 Minor change to reflect new ward boundaries.

-2024–present
+Current

-Following the 2023 periodic review of Westminster constituencies, enacted by the Parliamentary Constituencies Order 2023, from the 2024 general election, the constituency comprises the following:
+Further to the 2023 review of Westminster constituencies, which came into effect for the 2024 general election, the constituency is composed of the following electoral divisions of the Borough of Darlington (as they existed on 1 December 2020):